Expo 2025 Osaka: A Wanderer’s Guide to Asia, Oceania & Central Asia

 🍣 SUSHIRO To The Future: Expo Edition

 Though not a pavilion, the Sushiro Expo Store is a must-visit for anyone curious about the future of sushi.
-As a regular Sushiro diner, I was eager to see how this beloved chain restaurant imagines sushi — as well as the sushi experience — in the years to come.
+As a regular Sushiro diner, I’ve been eager to see how this beloved chain imagines not just sushi itself, but the entire sushi experience in the years to come.

-At the entrance, you’re greeted by a digital aquarium.
-Inside the restaurant, the space is lit with lush greenery and lanterns.
-Its interior, crafted from Yoshino cedar from Nara, pays tribute to Kansai region’s natural beauty and craft traditions.
+At the entrance, I’m greeted by a digital aquarium.
+Inside, the space glows with lush greenery and soft lantern light.
+The interior, made from Yoshino cedar sourced from Nara, pays tribute to Kansai region’s natural beauty and craftsmanship.

-Browsing its expansive digital menu, I found Sushiro’s vision for the future: sustainability.
-In particular, a focus on farmed fish raised from artificial seeds — an effort to move away from the environmental burden of overfishing.
-With climate change, warming seas, and plastic waste threatening marine ecosystems, the “Fish of Tomorrow” offer a hopeful alternative.
+As I browse its huge digital menu, I find Sushiro’s answer to the question: what does the future of sushi look like?
+Their vision centres on sustainability — especially farmed fish raised from artificial seeds, a solution that avoids the environmental strain of overfishing.
+With climate change, warming seas, and plastic waste threatening marine life, these “Fish of Tomorrow” offer a hopeful way forward.

-I had planned to try the land-raised sea urchin and eel, but both were sold out by evening.
-Instead, I went for the “Land Farmed Fuji Atlantic Salmon” — tender, fresh, and better thab what I’d expected.
-I also sampled the “Plant Seafood Gunkan Set,” featuring shrimp, negitoro, and salmon roe — all entirely plant-based.
-But my favourite was the “Salted Seared Otoro Sushi” — rich, buttery, perfect.
-I ordered it three times.
+I want to try the land-raised sea urchin and eel, but both are sold out by evening.
+So I order the “Land Farmed Fuji Atlantic Salmon” — tender, fresh, and far better than I expect.
+I also try the “Plant Seafood Gunkan Set,” featuring shrimp, negitoro, and salmon roe — all made from plants.
+Surprisingly satisfying.
+But my favourite is the “Salted Seared Otoro Sushi” — rich, buttery, perfect.
+I end up ordering it three times.

-Tips for wanderer — It’s extremely popular.
-Get a ticket number as soon as you arrive at the Expo.
-If tickets are gone, check again after 19:30 — late-night walk-ins are sometimes available.
+Tips for wanderer — This spot is extremely popular.
+Grab a ticket number as soon as you arrive at the Expo.
+If they’re out, check again after 19:30 — late-night walk-ins are sometimes available.
 Last orders are taken at 20:30.

 Sense of Wander: ★★★★☆